bambora/dev.bambora.com/source/includes/mobile/_hosted-payment-page.md

 ## Web-based credit card registration

-*Make sure you've successfully [set up `Native Payment` (iOS)](#native-payment-ios) [(Android)](#native-payment-android) before implementing this functionality.*
+*Make sure you've successfully seu up Natice Payment for [iOS](#native-payment-ios) or [Android](#native-payment-android) before implementing this functionality.*

-Credit card registration is done through a secure web-based registration form, also known as a Hosted Payment Page, that you can easily include in your app as the code example shows.
+Credit card registration can be done through a secure web-based registration form, also known as a Hosted Payment Page, that you can easily include in your app as the code example shows.
+This is an alternate to using the registration form that comes with the SDKs.

 The code examples include callback methods that you can use to manage the Hosted Payment Page.